simplitech/simpli-web-sdk/docs/getting-started.md

 /**
  * App languages pack
- * The same provided by vue-i18n
+ * That is the 'message' param provided in vue-i18n
  */
 import enUs from '@/locale/en-US/lang'
 import ptBr from '@/locale/pt-BR/lang'